zaplatynski/FSTestTools/README.md

 # FS Test Tools

-Project to support FirstSpirit module developers with writing unit test ([JUnit](http://junit.org/) w/ [Mockito](http://site.mockito.org/)) for FirstSpirit components such as executables.
+This is a project to support FirstSpirit module developers with writing unit test ([JUnit](http://junit.org/) w/ [Mockito](http://site.mockito.org/)) for FirstSpirit components such as executables, services or the module.xml deployment descriptor.

 ## How to use